Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 onions added to the ground beef in the skillet and cooked

-STEP FOUR: Add taco seasoning, red and green enchilada sauce, and diced green chiles.
+STEP FOUR: Add taco seasoning, salt, red and green enchilada sauce, and diced green chiles.
 Stir well.
 Let simmer on low for 5 minutes.

 PRO TIP: